My Edel is running out of hot water too soon. How can I prevent this?

 https://help.gdhv.co.uk/support/solutions/articles/79000136637-how-do-i-set-the-water-temperature-on-edel-

-You also need to make sure the Edel is timed so that it has enough time to reheat the water.
-Make sure the timer is set to COMF mode 0000-2400 each day so that the cylinder is able to heat up when it needs to.
-When the compressor heats the water it does so slowly but very economically, so it may need several hours to run.
+If you are running out of hot water, make sure the timer is set to allow the heat pump to re-heat the water whenever it is required.
+To do this, ,make sure the timer is set to COMF mode 0000-2400 each day so that the cylinder is able to heat up when it needs to.
+When the heat pump heats the water it does it slowly but very economically, so it may need several hours to run.
 To adjust the timer:

-If you are on Economy 7, you may find that 7 hours overnight is not quite enough time to allow the cylinder to fully reheat, so setting the timer for a longer period may be needed.
+If you are on Economy 7, you may find that 7 hours overnight is not quite enough time to allow the cylinder to fully reheat, so setting the Edel timer for a longer period or leaving on 24 hours as above, may be needed.

 If you still find that you are running short on hot water, then there is another setting which can be adjusted.